GLOBAL MARKETS-Shares rally on Russia-Ukraine deal, Swedish QE surprise

 Brent crude prices rose more than $2 after two days of declines, as a weakened dollar and industry spending cuts offset oversupply worries.

-To read Reuters Global Investing Blog click here for the MacroScope Blog click on blogs.reuters.com/macroscope for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub (Reporting by Herbert Lash; Editing by Meredith Mazzilli)
+To read Reuters Global Investing Blog click here for the MacroScope Blog click on blogs.reuters.com/macroscope for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub (Reporting by Herbert Lash; Editing by Meredith Mazzilli and Andrew Hay)

 * Trio-Tech third quarter net income increased 133 percent to $0.10 per share versus $0.04 per share last year